ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 This Python environment has already been set up on Level 1 platforms, and can be activated in the following way:

+NOTE DOM 20220227 at this point the user is in directory regional_workflow/ush (as required for the next section to make sense), better mention this explicitly and use source ../../env/wflow_jet.env ?

 .. code-block:: console

    source ufs-srweather-app/env/wflow_<platform>.env